Our "Savage Cats" Program

 Medical: spayed and neutered, received rabies and FVRCP vaccines, de-wormed, tested negative for FIV/FeLV, microchipped

-Dogs: maybe (The Bread Basket kittens would be nervous around an active dog.
-An older dog who ignores them would be ok.)
+Sourdough and Brioche might be nervous around a young, active dog.
+An older dog or a calmer dog who ignores them would likely be ok!

 _______________________________________________